Federated Learning: A Cutting-Edge Survey of the Latest Advancements and Applications: Comprehensive Overview of FL

-Previous methods in secure aggregation primarily involved guaranteeing privacy within a single training round while neglecting massive privacy leakages through multiple rounds by assuming partial client selection.
-The authors in \cite{so2023securing} overcame this problem by presenting a secure model aggregation protocol mainly aimed at ensuring client security during several consecutive training rounds.
-To this end, they offered a new metric in order to maintain privacy guarantees in FL secure aggregation within these rounds.
-Moreover, a systematic client selection mechanism, called Multi-RoundSecAgg, was adopted to significantly fulfill the long-term privacy of each FL client while providing proper fairness and allowing the average number of participants per round.
-In this regard, Kim et al. in \cite{kim2023cluster} also came up with another solution by representing a new cluster-based secure model aggregation that carefully managed dropout nodes while improving computational and communication costs.
-They assumed an FL setting with heterogeneous devices with variable computing power and training data sizes distributed through diverse locations.
-Under their model, the cluster-based secure aggregation (CSA) mechanism grouped clients according to their response times, which were identified by their communication delay and local computing time.
-To this end, a grid-based clustering method was employed to cluster clients based on their similarity in processing scores and GPS information, allowing the edge or cloud server to approximate maximum latency for each cluster and determine dropout nodes more carefully.
-Over each cluster, the intermediate summations were performed for aggregation, and a novel additive sharing-based masking mechanism was schemed to preserve the actual local clients' weights through secure aggregation.
-Masking mechanism enabled elimination of dropout nodes without counting on (t, n) threshold factors, guaranteeing protected weights and data even when they were delivered after dropout nodes were exposed.
-Moreover, their mechanism included mask verification, allowing FL clients to publicly validate the exactness and loyalty of available masks utilizing a discrete logarithm problem.
+Traditional approaches of SA have predominantly concentrated on securing privacy within singular training iterations.
+However, they inadvertently neglect significant privacy breaches that may occur across multiple rounds, often due to assumptions related to partial client selection.
+Addressing this challenge, the authors in \cite{so2023securing} devised a secure model aggregation protocol primarily focused on safeguarding client privacy across multiple consecutive training rounds.
+Introducing a novel metric, they aimed at upholding privacy assurances in FL secure aggregation throughout these rounds.
+Additionally, they implemented a systematic client selection mechanism termed Multi-RoundSecAgg, which substantially ensures the long-term privacy of each FL client while maintaining fairness and enabling an optimal average number of participants per round.
+In this context, Kim \textit{et al.} in \cite{kim2023cluster} introduced an innovative solution named Cluster-based Secure Aggregation (CSA), which addresses the challenge of managing dropout nodes while simultaneously optimizing computational and communication costs within FL scenarios.
+Their approach is tailored for FL environments characterized by the presence of heterogeneous devices with varying computational capacities and defferent sizes of training datasets distributed across diverse geographical locations.
+Within their framework, the CSA mechanism groupes clients based on their response times which are determined by factors such as communication delay and local computing duration.
+They utilized a grid-based clustering technique to cluster clients according to their similarity in processing capabilities and GPS coordinates, enabling the edge or cloud server to estimate maximum latency for each cluster and accurately identify dropout nodes.
+Within each cluster, intermediate summations are conducted for aggregation, and a novel additive sharing-based masking mechanism was devised to protect the authentic local client weights during SA.
+This mechanism allows for the removal of dropout nodes without relying on $(t, n)$ threshold factors, ensuring the confidentiality of weights and data even in the event of dropout node exposure.
+Furthermore, their mechanism incorporates mask verification, which makes FL clients to publicly validate the accuracy and integrity of provided masks through a discrete logarithm problem.